Yelp just lost its objectivity

 Yelp, the restaurant review site, just purchased Eat24 which delivers food from about 200,000 restaurants in nearly 1,500 cities nationwide.
 On the surface, this seems like a pretty logical fit.
 A restaurant guide buying a delivery service so that customers can order directly to their doorsteps.

-So now, instead of losing money to the restaurant, Yelp have found a way to capture some of that revenue through delivery.
+So now, instead of losing money to the restaurant, the site has found a way to capture some of that revenue through delivery.
 And why not?
 Takeaway and home delivery are the two biggest growth drivers in the restaurant industry.

 But, from a brand perspective, this acquisition bothers me for a single reason: